 In this article, we’ll cover how to:

-Async communication, like Check-ins, ensures that project updates are always put in writing so that anyone can find, read, and reference them later on.
-With Check-ins, it’s easier for everyone to keep track of the latest updates — whether the project leader is OOO at the moment or a teammate’s just getting back from vacay and wants to get up to speed fast.Get your team started with Check-ins
+Async Check-ins ensure that project updates happen in writing so that anyone can find, read, and reference them later on.
+With Check-ins, it’s easier for everyone to keep track of the latest updates — whether the project leader is OOO or a teammate’s just getting back from vacation and wants to get up to speed fast.Get your team started with Check-ins

 Try these tips to help OOO hand-offs go even more smoothly:

 Tip: Going OOO?
-Consider writing a quick status summary for your top priorities before you head out and then #tag it to the proper project, initiative, or Objective so it’s easy for the team to know where to go if they have questions while you’re out.
+Consider writing a Check-in outlining your top priorities before you head out and then #tag each Check-in item to the proper project, initiative, or goal.
+That way, your team will know what's happening with your most important work streams while you’re out.

-Clear, detailed meeting documentation helps folks who’ve been on vacation keep track of the latest team decisions and fall back in sync with the rest of the team when they’re back.
+Clear, detailed meeting documentation helps folks who’ve been on vacation keep track of the latest team decisions and fall back in sync with the rest of the team when they return.

 When you facilitate your meeting through Range, you can automatically share notes and action items afterwards over email and Slack, making it easy to keep everyone informed even if they aren’t able to attend in person.

 Taking time off is important for you and your team.
 It helps improve mental health and prevent burnout — not to mention, it’s fun!
 Plus, when the team takes time off, everyone has more bandwidth to be productive when they are working.
-If you’re a leader, it’s your role both to encourage your team to take time off when they need it and model that PTO is an important part of doing your best work.
+If you’re a leader, it’s your role to encourage your team to take time off when they need it and model that PTO is an important part of doing your best work.

 When you’re planning to be out of the office, you can set OOO dates in Range — just like you would on your calendar.
 Marking OOO on your calendar is a helpful best practice that gives folks on the team an all-up view of who will be out at any given time.
 Marking OOO in Range adds another benefit, since your teammates will be reminded that you're OOO when they receive the team's Check-in summary.

 To set your vacation calendar dates go to Settings > Absences.
-You can select the dates you’ll be out, add a label (like ‘OOO’ or ‘Meditation retreat’) and include a description.
+You can select the dates you’ll be out, add a label (like "OOO" or "Meditation retreat") and, if you'd like, include a description.
 This will let your teammates know you’ll be gone and stop you from receiving any Range notifications during your time off.

-When your vacation is over, Range helps you stay sane and stress-free as you integrate back into work mode.
+When your vacation is over, Range helps you stay stress-free as you integrate back into work mode.

-Rather than get bogged down with every little detail that happened while you were out, Check-in summaries surface what’s most important and give you a quick, high-level view of what you missed.
+Rather than get bogged down with every little detail that happened while you were out, you can review Check-in summaries to see what’s most important and get a quick, high-level view of what you missed.
 Summaries group information from your team’s Check-ins by week and bring themes and highlights into focus.
-They include an overview of how everyone felt that week, flagged items, artifacts (like project specs), and #tags from people’s Check-ins, and other highlights.
+They include an overview of how everyone felt that week, flagged items, artifacts (like project specs), and #tags from people’s Check-ins.

-To view Check-in summaries, go to Check-ins, select the team you’d like to view from the drop-down menu, and then select ‘Summaries’.
-You’ll see the previous week’s summary at the top and can scroll down for past weeks’.
+To view Check-in summaries, go to Check-ins, select the team you’d like to view from the drop-down menu, and then select "Summary."
+You’ll see the previous week’s summary at the top and can scroll down for past weeks' Check-in summaries.

-To catch up on past meeting notes, go to your Meeting dashboard, visit the "All agendas" tab, find the meeting you’d like to read up on in the list, and click ‘View notes’.
+To catch up on past meeting notes, go to your Meeting dashboard, visit the "All agendas" tab, find the meeting agenda you’d like to read up on, and click "View notes."

-Vacation hand-offs and catch-up afterwards shouldn’t outweigh the relaxation folks get from taking much-needed PTO.
+Pre-OOO hand-offs and post-OOO catch-up shouldn’t outweigh the relaxation folks get from taking much-needed PTO.
 If managing your team’s vacation calendar is creating stress and strain, adopting asynchronous communication can help.

 By making it easy to integrate asynchronous communication into your team’s workflow, Range helps you calm the chaos when folks head out on vacation and avoid confusion when they get back.
-You’ll have clear documentation, better context, and always know where to turn for answers – even if someone’s OOO.
+You’ll have clear documentation, better context, and always know what's happening – even if someone’s OOO.